haliphax/haliphax-dot-dev/content/posts/2016-09-27-asp-net-c-sharp-image-resizer-for-responsive-layouts.md

 ---
 title: "ASP.NET/C# image resizer for responsive layouts"
-tags: ['post', 'aspx', 'c-sharp', 'dot net', 'image-editing', 'javascript', 'my-software', 'regex', 'responsive']
+tags:
+  [
+    "post",
+    "aspx",
+    "c-sharp",
+    "dot net",
+    "image-editing",
+    "javascript",
+    "my-software",
+    "regex",
+    "responsive",
+  ]
 layout: post
 ---

 I will probably elaborate on this a bit further when I find some more time, but for now, this post is going to be mostly code.
-What I have here is a *relatively* simple way to generate images that are resized server-side based on the screen dimensions (note: not window dimensions) of the web browser requesting them.
+What I have here is a _relatively_ simple way to generate images that are resized server-side based on the screen dimensions (note: not window dimensions) of the web browser requesting them.
 This way, you're not sending huge images to phones.
 Pair this with some CSS to scale your images to fit